This post may contain affiliate links. Please read our disclosure policy.

-I've just done a quick count and I've found that we've got more than 20 curry recipes on Kitchen Sanctuary!
-I guess I just really like curry.
+I’ve just done a quick count and I’ve found that we’ve got more than 50 curry recipes on Kitchen Sanctuary!
+I guess I just really like curry and this Thai red chicken curry is no exception.

 We make curry at home at least once, and usually twice, a week.